-It’s about making love to yourself, and giving yourself pleasure.
+It’s about making love to myself, and giving myself pleasure.

 There is nothing wrong with that.

-However, if you raise your awareness, you will realize that masturbation is a compensation for fears and anxieties.
+However, if I raise my awareness, I will realize that masturbation is a compensation for fears and anxieties.

 Behind the masturbatory impulse are emotions.

-The further we go on our inner journey, the less we feel the need for it.
+The further I go on my inner journey, the less I feel the need for it.

 It is not a matter of stopping masturbation overnight.
 It happens naturally and gradually.

-This is only possible if the energetic body is functioning efficiently.
+This is only possible if my energetic body is functioning efficiently.

 At first, I couldn’t go more than four days without waking up in the middle of the night because I had too much energy.

 The energy of semen is precious.
-We can ask our body to transform the powerful sexual energy into life energy.
+I can ask my body to transform the powerful sexual energy into life energy.